julioterra/yunSpacebrew/readme.md

-# Spacebrew and Websocket for the Arduino Yun
+# Spacebrew for the Arduino Yun

 The Spacebrew Yun library features two main components - a set of python scripts that run on the linino, and a library that runs on the atmel chip.
 Below is an overview of how to install both of these components so that you can connect to Spacebrew from an Arduino sketch.